nus-cs2103-AY2425S1/ip/docs/README.md

 ### Adding Events

-Adds a event that has a start date and an end date
+Adds an event that has a start date and an end date

 enter: "event [event name] /from [date in YYYY-MM-DD] /to [date in YYYY-MM-DD]"